Next: About this document ...

 is

-called a Poisson process if and satisfies the following
+called a Poisson process if

 conditions